lkolar24/election_cycling/README.md

-# Election Cycling
+# Data from *Election Cycling*

+Bike infrastructure and election data are messy, decentralized, and difficult.
+As such, one contribution I hope to make is allowing for easier use and analysis at the intersection of these subjects.

-My senior thesis, *Election Cycling: Quantifying the Impact of Bike Infrastructure on Local Elections and Democracy*, involves several analyses drawing from many data sources.
-Included in this are clean data sets for either replicating my work in final stages or performing your own.
-Additionally, in `.Rmd` files is code for recreating most of the figures I used.
+Included in this repository are clean data sets for the public domain.
+Additionally, each `.Rmd` file, I include code for recreating my analyses and figures.

+Though my full code is not included, I am working on turning many of my important functions - including walkshed calculations, longitudinal precinct join algorithms, functions for projecting block group features onto precincts, and more - into a standalone `R` package.
+In the meantime, you can reach me at <lukekolar@college.harvard.edu>.

 Below are the data sets by chapter; for underlying data sources, see descriptions in the `tables` folder.